 Deals with child protection hearings initiated by the Ministry of Social Services.
 (In Regina, Saskatoon and Prince Albert, child protection matters are handled by the Court of King’s Bench.)

 Deals with legal disputes of $30,000 or less.
 Often includes claims for debts or damages, recovery of personal property and consumer complaints.

 Municipal (Bylaw) Court

-In Regina and Saskatoon, deals with traffic offences, including speeding and other moving (and non-moving) violations.
+Deals with traffic offences, including speeding and other moving (and non-moving) violations.
 Also deals with offences under provincial statutes, including liquor and wildlife violations.

 ADJUST FONT SIZE